The Non-Slaveholder’s Slave Legacy

-I frequently encounter whites who plead that their “family didn’t even own any slaves.”
-It’s a common response meant to divest themselves of America’s original sin.
+In the midst of discussions about race, I often hear white Americans justify their refusal to meaningfully consider the impact of America's racist history by responding “my family didn’t even own any slaves.”
+It’s a common refrain meant to divest themselves of America’s original sin.
 If their family never owned slaves then they (their familial legacy, their familial inheritance, and their ensuing familial responsibility) cannot be responsible for the havoc slavery and its progeny wreaked on Black and brown communities, right?
 Not exactly.
 That reasoning reflects a flawed and narrow over-simplification of the system of slavery.
 Only about 21% of white families in the South owned slaves.
 These were not, however, the only people who supported the system of slavery.
 Slavery’s existence and success required the participation and support of non-slave holding whites too.

 Non-slave holding families frequently rented slaves from neighboring families to work their land.
 This was beneficial for both the renting and owning families as the renting family did not have any of the overhead expenses like clothing and shelter while the owning family received an additional ROI besides just labor and offspring.
 Also, slaves were a status symbol, even when all you could do was rent them.